beetbox/audioread/README.rst

 unsupported by the backends; if the file doesn't exist, a standard ``IOError`` will be raised.

+A second optional parameter to ``audio_open`` specifies which backends to try (instead of trying them all, which is the default).
+You can use the ``available_backends`` function to get a list backends that are usable on the current system.

 Audioread is "universal" and supports both Python 2 (2.6+) and Python 3 (3.2+).